samuelamankwaa123/Airline-passenger-Forecasting/README.md

 This repository contains:

 The cleaned airline passenger dataset.
-A Jupyter Notebook or Python script that demonstrates the following steps:
+Python script that demonstrates the following steps:
 Data cleaning and preprocessing.
 Visualization of the time series.
 Decomposition of the time series into trend, seasonality, and residual components.